Trump Promises Copyright Crackdown As DoJ Takes Aim At Streaming Pirates - Slashdot

 The new model is to secretly leak your own content to drive purchases of boxed content whilst pushing hard for draconian penalties against everyone on behalf of arrgghhhh/P-word.

-Piracy helps sales (Score:3)
+Piracy helps sales (Score:4, Insightful)

 If it can be played it can be copied, they're completely unequipped to deal with piracy, even with the net neutrality repeal in effect.